 First, here are four DS practice problems:

-2) In the diagram above, line BC touches the circle at point C, and the distance from B to C is 35 cm.
+2) In the diagram above, the circle has its center at point O. Line BC touches the circle at point C, and the distance from B to C is 35 cm.
 What is the area of the circle?

 Statement #1: AB = 25 cm